boris-behav-obs/boris-behav-obs.github.io/src/faq.md

 hide:
   - navigation
   - toc
-author:
-- Olivier Friard
-slug: |
-  faq
-status: |
-  hidden
-title: FAQ
 ---

 # What is the BORIS version I am using?

-Menu Help > About > Show details for versions of dependencies
+Menu Help > About > Show details for versions of dependencies.

 # My BORIS project file is corrupted and BORIS does not open it

 ## First